-- New York & Company has a unique obi-style belt, perforated floral obi-style belt, and a studded corset belt, each that would streamline the look of any skirt or dress.
+- New York & Company has a unique obi-style belt that would streamline the look of any skirt or dress.

 Make a sash following these basic directions.
 Create it in bold fabric, trim it with elegant lace or braid, add rhinestones or sequins, and make a one-of-a-kind statement piece.

 Gypsies are known for their opulent personal displays of jewelry, a demonstration of both prosperity and generosity toward others.
 Gorgeous head adornments, large, golden earrings or drops, strand-upon-strand of necklaces, and stacks of ornamental bracelets speak to the baubles, bangles, and beads so closely associated with gypsy style.
 It's the perfect way to add color, texture, and excitement to any costume, particularly when movement is involved.

 - Earrings frame the face, so finding something that has the ideal accent is a costume must.
 Claire's is an excellent place to find a variety of earrings including hoops, ear cuffs, drops, and multi-sets, a critical piece of any gypsy ensemble.

 - Overstock is a great place to find great necklaces from collar-style and chokers to multi-strand and beads, many of which are ideal for layering.

 - Stacked bracelets are a must and are available in a variety of colors and styles, with mix and match being the favorite approach.
 Kohl's has some fun options with pops of color, metallics, coins, ribbons, and beads, ideal for an eclectic collection such as Mudd® Seed Bead Stretch Bracelet Set, Simulated Turquoise Beaded Stretch Bracelet Set, and Seed Bead Crisscross Cuff Bracelet.